anmols97/anmols97.github.io/README.md

-# Rayfolio — Raycast-inspired Portfolio with Modern React
+# Portfolio with Modern React

 A production-ready, Raycast-inspired portfolio built with React 18, TypeScript, and modern CSS-in-JS patterns.
 Features comprehensive theming, dark/light mode switching, and a polished development workflow.